What is microneedling?

 - It can be used to treat areas that are difficult to reach with a laser, such as the upper and lower lips, and around the eyes

-Microneedling is recommended to be combined with Platelet Rich Plasma (PRP)
+Microneedling with Platelet Rich Plasma (PRP)

 PRP is a valuable addition to microneedling because it augments the regenerative effects of the treatment.
 PRP is developed by concentrating the patient’s blood with platelets and growth factors.